borayergn/borayergn/README.md

 ### Hi there I am Boray👋

-▪I'm a software engineering student at Atılım University .
+▪ I'm a software engineering student at Atılım University .

-▪Currently looking for internships.
+▪ Currently looking for internships.

-▪Completed Coursework: Advanced Programming, Data Structures.
+▪ Completed Coursework: Advanced Programming, Data Structures.

-▪I am proficient with: C++🔷, Python🐍 and C🎗.
+▪ I'm proficient with: C++🔷, Python🐍 and C🎗.

+▪ I'm interested in Machine Learning, Computer Vision, Software Development and Software Engineering.